cncf/devstats.archive/USAGE.md

 Finally Ruby version was dropped.

-This tools filters GitHub archive for given date period and given organization, repository and save results in a Postgres database.
+This tools filter GitHub archive for given date period and given organization, repository and save results in a Postgres database.
 It can also save results into JSON files.
 It displays results using Grafana and InfluxDB time series database.